interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 #### Retry Behavior

-If the recipient of the ILP Fulfill/Reject responds with an `5xx` or `409 Conflict` status, or no HTTP response is received within a given timeout, the sender of the ILP Fulfill/Reject SHOULD retry sending the packet with the same idempotency key.
+If the recipient of the ILP Fulfill/Reject responds with a `5xx` status or no HTTP response is received within a given timeout, the sender of the ILP Fulfill/Reject SHOULD retry sending the packet with the same idempotency key.

 The sender of the ILP Fulfill/Reject MUST conclude retrying after receiving a response with a `2xx` status or `4xx` error.